CUCyber/class/2810-19-fall/8-intro-linux-commandline.md

 ### Introduction Questions

-Who knows how to list and interpret Linux file and directoriy permissions?
+Who knows how to list and interpret Linux file and directory permissions?

 ### Introduction Questions